Key Takeaways:

 A golden cross in stocks is when a short-term average crosses above a long-term average on a chart.

 This bullish breakout pattern emerges when a security’s short-term moving average.
-One of these is the famous 50-day moving average, crosses above its long-term counterpart, like the famous 200-day moving average or a resistance level within the stock market.
+One is the famous 50-day moving average, which crosses above its long-term counterpart, like the famous 200-day moving average or a resistance level within the stock market.

 The golden cross signals the start of a strong bull market, as long-term moving averages have a significant impact.